-They will talk to you, offer you a counselling appointment and, if you wish, book you in for an appointment at Whangarei Hospital.
+They will talk to you, offer you a counselling appointment if you wish, and book you in for an appointment at Whangarei Hospital.
 At that appointment, you will probably have a scan, necessary blood and swab tests, and arrangements will be made for medical or surgical abortion.

 Surgical Termination at Whangarei Hospital

-The procedure is done by vacuum aspiration usually under general anaesthetic (asleep) up to 13 weeks of pregnancy.
+The procedure is done by vacuum aspiration, usually under general anaesthetic (asleep) up to 14 weeks of pregnancy.

 Follow-up is provided by the referring doctor.
 Follow-up counselling is available, as above, through the social workers at Whangarei Hospital.